 - QA engineer

-According to our experience, to make a mobile app like Calm or Headspace will take a minimal development team about three to four months if everything goes according to plan.
+According to our experience, to make a meditation mobile app like Calm or Headspace MVP will take a minimal development team about 3 to 4 months if everything goes according to plan.
 The time required can be affected by the complexity of features, the intricacy of the design, and the number of specialists involved.
 This timeframe includes both iOS and Android apps as well as back end — all sides of the app are developed simultaneously.
+Here’s a meditation app development breakdown:

 |iOS app||Android app||Server-side app|